h2non/videoshow/README.md

 - **[ffmpeg](http://ffmpeg.org)** with additional compilation flags `--enable-libass --enable-libmp3lame`

-You can download static builds of ffmpeg from [here](http://johnvansickle.com/ffmpeg/)
+You can download static builds of ffmpeg from [here](http://johnvansickle.com/ffmpeg/).

+If you want to use videoshow in Heroku, you could use the [ffmpeg2](https://github.com/h2non/heroku-buildpack-ffmpeg2) buildpack

 ## Install
 ```bash